alexandercoulter/fastfrechet/paper.md

-Distribution-as-response regression problems are gaining wider attention, especially within biomedical settings where observation-rich patient specific data sets are available, such as continuous glucose monitoring [@matabuena_glucodensities_2021], actigraphy [@ghosal_distributional_2023], and feature densities in CT scans [@petersen_wasserstein_2021].
+Distribution-as-response regression problems are gaining wider attention, especially within biomedical settings where observation-rich patient specific data sets are available, such as feature densities in CT scans [@petersen_wasserstein_2021], actigraphy [@ghosal_distributional_2023], and continuous glucose monitoring
-To accommodate the complex structure of such problems, @petersen_frechet_2019 proposed a regression framework called *Fréchet regression* which allows non-Euclidean responses, including distributional responses.
+[@coulter_variable_2024, @matabuena_glucodensities_2021].
+To accommodate the
+complex structure of such problems, @petersen_frechet_2019 proposed a regression framework called *Fréchet regression* which allows non-Euclidean responses, including distributional responses.
 This regression framework was further extended for variable selection by @tucker_variable_2023, and @coulter_fast_2024 developed a fast variable selection algorithm for the specific setting of univariate distributional responses equipped with the 2-Wasserstein metric (*2-Wasserstein space*).
 We present `fastfrechet`, an R package providing fast implementation of these Fréchet regression and variable selection methods in 2-Wasserstein space, with resampling tools for automatic variable selection.
 `fastfrechet` makes distribution-based Fréchet regression with resampling-supplemented variable selection readily available and highly scalable to large data sets, such as the UK Biobank [@doherty_large_2017].
+For a general illustration of Fréchet regression and variable selection in 2-Wasserstein space, see the accompanying `intro-fastfrechet` vignette.

 <!--Distribution-as-response regression problems are gaining wider attention,
 especially within biomedical settings where observation-rich patient specific